 Bronstein, Gewirtz & Grossman, LLC Notifies SVB Financial Group (SIVB) Investors of Class Action and to Actively Participate

-Attorney Advertising-Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SVB Financial Group ("SVB" or the "Company") SIVB and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired SVB securities between June 16, 2021 and March 10, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/sivb.
+/EIN News/ -- NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SVB Financial Group ("SVB" or the "Company") (NASDAQ: SIVB) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired SVB securities between June 16, 2021 and March 10, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/sivb.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.